q335r49/microviche/README.md

 Line anchors try to address the issue where insertions at a higher line misalign lower lines.
 A line anchor is simply a line of the form `txb:current line`, eg, `txb:455`.
 The align command starts from the top of the split and attempts to restore all displaced anchors by removing or inserting blank lines immediately before it.
 If there aren't enough blank lines to remove an error message will be shown.

 ####Saving the plane
 The script uses the viminfo file to save plane and map data, see `:help viminfo`.
-The option to save global variables in all caps is set automatically when the script is loaded via the command `:set viminfo+=!`.
-The saved plane is then suggested on **F10**.
+The option to save global variables in ALL CAPS is set automatically when the script is loaded via the command `:set viminfo+=!`.
+The saved plane is then suggested on **F10** the next time you start vim.

 To manually save a snapshot (make sure name is in ALL CAPS):
 ```
-    :let BACKUP01=deepcopy(t:txb)  "evoke in tab containing plane
+    :let BACKUP_01=deepcopy(t:txb)  "evoke in tab containing plane
-    :call TXBinitPlane(BACKUP01)   "evoke anywhere
+    :call TXBinitPlane(BACKUP_01)   "evoke anywhere
 ```

 Alternatively, you can save a snapshot of the viminfo file via `:wviminfo viminfo-backup-01`.
 You can then restore it by quitting vim and replacing your current viminfo file with the snapshot.